catarinacanto/muzz-explore-service/README.md

 ## Assumptions

 - User IDs are unique and valid
-- A user cannot like themselves
+- Users can't like themselves
 - A decision (like/pass) can be changed at any time
 - There's no time limit on when users can like each other
 - Mutual likes are determined by both users liking each other, regardless of timing